rabbitmq/rabbitmq-website/docs/troubleshooting-oauth2.md

 This issue is caused when the endpoint is not returning a JSON payload which matches with the [OpenId Connect Discovery Configuration](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig).
 These are the possible causes:
 - The payload returned by the endpoint is not compliant because it is empty or it is missing some critical information.
-To identify the root cause, open the browser's javascript console and search for one of these possible error messages:
+To identify the root cause, open the browser's JavaScript console and search for one of these possible error messages:
   - `Payload does not contain openid configuration` This error occurs when the payload is empty or it is not a JSON payload.
   - `Missing authorization_endpoint` This error occurs when the JSON attribute `authorization_endpoint` is missing.
   - `Missing token_endpoint` This error occurs when the JSON attribute `token_endpoint` is missing.
   - `Missing jwks_uri` This error occurs when the JSON attribute `jwks_uri` is missing.
-- The url is wrong.
-Check out with your administrator of your Identity Provider to get the correct url to the OpenId Connect Discovery endpoint.
+- The URL is wrong.
+Retrieve the correct url to the OpenId Connect Discovery endpoint from your identity provider administrator.

 ### Not authorized {#not-authorized-error}

 #### Steps to reproduce

-Open the root url of the management UI in the browser, click on the button "Click here to logon" and enter the credentials requested by your Identity Provider.
+Open the root URL of the management UI in the browser.
+Click on the button "Click here to logon" and enter the credentials requested by the identity provider.

 You are redirected back to the management UI with the following error:

 ```
 Not authorized